pommevilla/calc_mcn/readme.md

 `calc_mcn` does NOT check for incorrect Gauss codes and will likely crash or return nonsensical answers.
 "Incorrect" here means Gauss codes where there is some integer `x` without a corresponding `-x`.

+Can only currently handle knots with fewer than 26 crossings, though I have modified this program to work on knots of larger size.
+I am happy to share this version if requested.

 ## Details

 *In progress*